Best of the Super Juniors: 2022

 The twenty-ninth Best of the Super Juniors began on May 15 and finished on June 3 at Nippon Budokan.
 For the first time in 2 years, the tournament went back to its traditional calendar position of mid-May–early June, ran on its own separate from World Tag League, and returned to a two-block format, featuring wrestlers from NJPW Strong, Consejo Mundial de Lucha Libre (CMLL), Impact Wrestling, Gleat, and All Elite Wrestling (AEW).
 Hiromu Takahashi became the first-ever wrestler to win three consecutive Best of the Super Jrs. tournaments and also the first to become a four-time tournament winner.
+He opted to cash in his title shot a week after Dominion 6.12 in Osaka-jo Hall on June 21 instead, and lost to champion Taiji Ishimori.
+However, he succeeded in Ishimori's next defence at Wrestle Kingdom 17.